 Available or current treatment guidelines

-There is no available treatment to slow or reverse the disease process.
+At present, there is no definitive disease-modifying treatment to slow or reverse the disease process.

 At different disease stages

 Management of HSP is done with the goal of maintaining the greatest degree of functional independence for each patient.
 Contracture prevention and spasticity management are important for many of these individuals and can include any or all of the following: stretching, splinting, anti-spasticity medications (e.g., baclofen, tizanidine, or dantrolene sodium), and intrathecal baclofen pump placement.1,2 Botulinum toxin injection of limbs is safe in patients with HSP and can reduce adductor muscle tone; however, it has not been reported to consistently demonstrate functional improvement in gait.9 Physical therapy and occupational therapy should be initiated to assess functional mobility and activities of daily living.
 A regularly followed exercise regimen should incorporate daily or twice daily stretching and daily exercises to promote improved endurance and activity tolerance and to prevent deconditioning.
 Ankle-foot orthoses can be helpful to reduce toe dragging, as may transcutaneous peroneal nerve stimulation.1 Canes, walkers, or wheelchairs may eventually be required, though some individuals with HSP never require assistive devices for ambulation.
 Education on prevention of pressure ulcer formation and appropriate neurogenic bowel and bladder management should also be initiated.
 Medications, such as oxybutynin, are helpful in managing urinary urgency.
 Measures of lower limb spasticity, gait quality, and mobility can be helpful in determining effectiveness of treatment.10

 Patient & family education